 In Cartesian Control, some of the axis positions are replaced by the related Cartesian coordinates of the Camera and Target.
-If an axis position appears in red, then it is showing that it is a Cartesian position, not a true axis position.
-If the position in red is above one of the large axis such as Track, Lift or Rotate, then it is the XYZ coordinate of the Camera (per the above axis alignment).
-The positions above the Pan and Tilt are actual studio pan and tilt angles. (for example, if the arm is rotated to 20 degrees and the camera is panned to 30 degrees, the actual studio pan angle is 50 degrees as the pan and rotate both pan the camera, but in different ways.)
+If the axes names have changed to X Camera, Y Camera, Z Camera etc, then it is showing the Cartesian position, not a true axis position.
+These are the XYZ coordinate of the Camera (per the above axis alignment).
+The positions displayed for X Target and Y Target are actual studio pan and tilt angles. (for example, if the arm is rotated to 20 degrees and the camera is panned to 30 degrees, the actual studio pan angle is 50 degrees as the pan and rotate both pan the camera, but in different ways.)
 This is particularly helpful if you have an Angle axis and are not in keep head level.

 The Cartesian positions read out over the place of the axis positions.
-If you wish to see the axis positions AND the Cartesian Values, right clicking on the "Cart Control" toggle will switch the read out mode so that a display is added at the bottom of the numeric display that shows these positions.
-The buttons to the left are for development used and will allow for rapid changing between modes in the future.
-Right clicking on the Cart Control toggle will switch this mode off again.
+If you wish to see the axis positions AND the Cartesian Values, clicking the cog wheel in the Waypoint view will show toggle buttons can switch between the Cartesian and Axis positions.
 You can also move the rig around by using the left and right mouse buttons over the labelled Cartesian.

+10.9.17.
 Warnings and Limitations

 The use of Cartesian Control is an advanced feature and only experienced users should attempt it.
-In this mode, you can enter Cartesian soft limits in the Cartesians Setup box as well as control Cartesian velocities and accelerations, but in the current release, the system is NOT aware of axis limits and will bypass all Target Tracking axis soft limits.
-In addition, the restrictions and limitations that apply to Target Tracking apply to Cartesian Control with the added warning that the rig will attempt to resolve Tilt 90 and Rotate90 situations with possibly violent movements of the pan, tilt and track axes.
+In this mode, you can enter Cartesian soft limits in the Cartesians Setup box as well as control Cartesian velocities and accelerations, but in the current release, the system is NOT aware of axis limits and will bypass all target tracking axis soft limits.
+In addition, the restrictions and limitations that apply to target tracking apply to Cartesian Control with the added warning that the rig will attempt to resolve Tilt 90 and Rotate90 situations with possibly violent movements of the pan, tilt and track axes.
 You must not get close to these situations when in Cartesian Control and also must not drive the camera point to or through the target point.
 Should any of the above situation occur, it is very likely that Cartesian Control will be switched off.
-Having said this, with a practised eye and some understanding of these limitations and 3 dimensional space, Cartesian Control can be extremely useful is setting up moves that might otherwise involve a lot of multi axis manipulation just to achieve certain framings and positioning.
+Having said this, with a practised eye and some understanding of these limitations and three dimensional space, Cartesian Control can be extremely useful is setting up moves that might otherwise involve a lot of multi axis manipulation just to achieve certain framings and positioning.

+10.9.18.
 Turning Off Cartesian Control

-Cartesian control can be turned off simply by going into the "Side Menu Control Menu" and switching the Cartesian Control selection to "Carts Off" and then moving the mouse out of the Menu Bar.
+Cartesian control can be turned off simply by going into the "Side Menu Control Menu" and switching the Cartesian Control selection to "Off" and then moving the mouse out of the Menu Bar.
 Cart Control will also turn off if any axis attempts to jump violently as can happen if the above restrictions are not obeyed.
 It will also turn off if you attempt any form of Goto or Move running.
 These modes of control are mutually exclusive.

+10.9.19.
 Table Target Tracking